-The video fish counting system was installed at the SRFCF on September 28, 2020 at 1200 hours Pacific Standard Time (PST).
+The video fish counting system was installed at the SRFCF on September 28, 2021, at 1200 hours Pacific Standard Time (PST).
 A temporary weir (Alaskan weir design) was installed to direct migrating fish into a flume where they pass in front of a video camera (Figure 3).
-The underwater video system consisted of a digital black and white video camera, water proof camera housing, viewing window, and counting flume which allowed for recording unimpeded fish passage through the facility.
+The underwater video system consisted of a digital video camera, waterproof camera housing, viewing window, and counting flume which allowed for recording unimpeded fish passage through the facility.
 The facility was operated 24 hours a day, seven days a week during the Chinook Salmon and Coho Salmon migration.
-A Splash Cam digital black and white video camera equipped with a 3.6mm wide angle lens with an auto iris was used to collect the video image and an Ever Focus Digital Video Recorder (Model ECOR 264) was used to record the image to external hard drives.
+A Splash Cam digital video camera equipped with a 3.6mm wide angle lens with an auto iris was used to collect the video image and an Ever Focus Digital Video Recorder (Model ECOR 264) was used to record the image to external hard drives.
 The time lapse DVR was set to record continuously, and data storage drive changes were made at least twice a week.

 Figure 3.
-Scott River Fish Counting Facility located in Siskiyou County, California 2020.
+Scott River Fish Counting Facility located in Siskiyou County, California 2021.

 All hard drives were immediately returned to the office where each was subsequently downloaded and reviewed by project staff in the video lab.
 During each review staff recorded the date, time (hour:min:sec), and species of each fish observed on each video image.
-Additionally, salmon are classified as either adults or grilse based on observed length in the videography.
-During videography adult salmon are considered greater than and equal to 56 cm and salmon less than 56 cm are considers grilse.
+Additionally, salmon are preliminarily classified as either adults or grilse based on observed length in the videography.
+During videography adult salmon are considered greater than and equal to 56 cm and salmon less than 56 cm are considered grilse.
 All rainbow trout (onchorhynchus mykiss) observed during videography greater than 40.6 cm (16 inches) in length are considered adult steelhead.
 If the species could not be determined due to poor visibility or picture quality, staff recorded that observation as species unknown.
 Staff also noted any adipose fin-clipped or maxillary-clipped fish observed and recorded the presence of lamprey and any other distinguishable marks that were visible on the image.
 All data was then entered into computer files and each data file was subjected to one independent review prior to commencement of data analysis.
 During periods of high flow when the video camera was inoperable an ARIS SONAR camera was installed to estimate the total number of adult salmonids.
 The ARIS camera is unable to determine species composition and as a result species apportionment was estimated by averaging the known species composition observed from videography two days prior and two days after the ARIS total count was observed.
-The ARIS camera was not used during the 2020 monitoring season.